 A new regulatory body, the Gambling Regulatory Authority of Ireland (the “GRAI”), will oversee all gambling activities in Ireland, including the licensing regime, and supervision of gambling activities within Ireland.
 They will also have the right to impose obligations on licensees and other persons in relation to advertising as well as the right to establish standards for certain gambling products and gambling related services.
 The GRAI will also enforce the new laws and impose sanctions as appropriate.

-The Gambling Act has passed and now has to be signed into law by the President of Ireland.
-Before taking full legal force, the Minister for Justice will need to sign a commencement order or orders.
-This will be done through a Statutory Instrument.
+The Gambling Act has passed and has been signed into law by the President of Ireland, however a ministerial commencement order is required to bring the law into effect.
 We will update this article with the commencement date once known.

 To prepare for the impending changes, consider taking the following steps: